Rubén Blades Biography

 "They turned friends into enemies.
 Even today [1984], that's the pity of U.S. policy in Latin America."

 As a student at the University of Panama he composed, sang, and recorded with various groups. including Los Salvajes del Ritmo and Bush y sus Magnificos.
 When the university closed due to riots in 1968, he traveled to New York City and contacted Pancho Cristal, Cheo Feliciano's producer.
-Cristal had heard Blades sing in Panama and got him together with “boogaloo” Pete Rodríguez to make a record.
+Cristal had heard Blades sing in Panama and put him together with “Boogaloo” Pete Rodríguez to make an album.
 From Panama to New York was released in 1970 but didn't attract much attention.
 Blades says that due to the Che Guevera-inspired song "Juan González", it was banned in 17 countries.

 club windsor